BUX Referral Code 2026: Free Share up to €200

 The assets available on BUX

 BUX offers a catalogue focused on long-term investing: stocks from the main European exchanges (Euronext Paris, Xetra, AEX, etc.) and US markets (NYSE, NASDAQ), plus a broad range of ETFs covering major global indices (MSCI World, S&P 500, FTSE All-World, CAC 40, etc.).
 Thematic ETFs (tech, clean energy, emerging markets) are also available.
-However, BUX does not offer crypto trading, leveraged CFDs or complex derivatives — a deliberate stance to protect beginners.
-For crypto, turn to Bitvavo or Bybit.
+BUX discontinued direct crypto trading in March 2024, but now lets you invest in Bitcoin and Ethereum via crypto ETPs (exchange-traded products bought like an ETF).
+It does not offer leveraged CFDs or complex derivatives — a deliberate stance to protect beginners.
+To buy crypto directly, turn to Bitvavo or Bybit.
 For ultra-low-fee stock trading, Bourse Direct remains very competitive.

 BUX automatic savings plans